adiant/android-sdk-mediation/README.md

 If you wish to integrate **Native** ads, create a **com.mopub.nativeads** package in your project.
 Then, copy to this package [AdbladeNative.java](https://github.com/adiant/android-sdk-mediation/blob/master/src/main/java/com/mopub/nativeads/AdbladeNative.java).

+**For MoPub 3.x**: You should copy [AdbladeNative-v3.java](https://github.com/adiant/android-sdk-mediation/blob/master/src/main/java/com/mopub/nativeads/AdbladeNative-v3.java), and rename the file to `AdbladeNative.java`.

 You can integrate all three types of ads, a combination of them, or a single ad type.

 ### Enable custom events on the MoPub web interface